 “Marske is simply superb at her chosen genres, and sustains the balance between Maud’s warm honesty and Violet’s glittering viciousness to tremendous effect.
 Sexy, earnest and very funny, it’s also not afraid to twist a knife.”—The New York Times

 "A delightful, twisty, endlessly charming romp.
 I would travel anywhere with these characters."—Grace D. Li, New York Times-bestselling author of Portrait of a Thief

 "A Restless Truth may not be romance, but it has some of the steamiest sapphic sex scenes in popular fiction."—Today

 "Combining the greatest elements of mystery, fantasy, and romance, this book is a true soul-fluttering delight."—Buzzfeed

 "In this sparkling continuation of A Marvellous Light, we get more magical puzzles, more intrigue and trickery, and more romance, this time all packaged into a transatlantic steam liner with extra opportunities for mischief, mystery, and discovery.
-The perfect book if you're looking for oceanbound queer shenanigans, suspense in a coherently magical world, or opulent historical fiction!"—Malka Older, Hugo Award finalist and author of Infomocracy
+The perfect book if you're looking for oceanbound queer shenanigans, suspense in a coherently magical world, or opulent historical fiction!"—Malka Older, author of The Mimicking of Known Successes